-In response to the growing concerns about COVID-19, commonly referred to as coronavirus, NAR is providing this guidance to help REALTOR® associations respond to the coronavirus's impact on association operations and the real estate industry.
-As of March 16, 2020, the United States government has banned all travel from China, Iran, Europe, the United Kingdom and Ireland into the United States.
-The United States government has also closed the U.S.-Canada and U.S.-Mexico land borders to non-essential travel.
-The U.S. Centers for Disease Control and Prevention (CDC) has issued Level 3 Travel Health Notice for all global travel.
-The situation is rapidly evolving.
-Be sure to refer to the CDC's website for up-to-date information about travel warnings, as well as information about the coronavirus' current impact in the United States.
+In response to concerns about COVID-19, commonly referred to as coronavirus, NAR is providing this guidance to help REALTOR® associations respond to the coronavirus's impact on association operations and the real estate industry.
+Although much of the country is in a recover and reopening phase, the situation continues to evolve.
+Be sure to refer to the CDC's website for up-to-date information about travel warnings, reopening guidance, and current information about the coronavirus' current impact in the United States.
 Daily updates about the coronavirus are also available from the World Health Organization.

 What is Coronavirus?

-COVID-19 is a novel coronavirus that has infected more than 1.2 million individuals in more than 200 countries and territories, causing the World Health Organization (WHO) to classify this outbreak as a pandemic on March 11, 2020.
+COVID-19 is a novel coronavirus that has infected millions of individuals in over 200 countries and territories, causing the World Health Organization (WHO) to classify this outbreak as a pandemic on March 11, 2020.
 Symptoms include fever, cough, and shortness of breath.
 Anyone experiencing emergency signs such as difficulty breathing, persistent pain or pressure in the chest, new confusion or bluish lips or face should immediately seek medical attention.

 What is the risk of exposure to coronavirus?

-Older adults and people who have severe underlying chronic medical conditions like heart or lung disease, diabetes, or autoimmune disorders seem to be at higher risk for developing more serious complications from COVID-19 illness.
-The virus is thought to spread mainly from person-to-person and the best way to prevent illness is to avoid being exposed to this virus.
-The CDC urges citizens to monitor your health and practice social distancing.
-Social distancing means staying out of crowded places, avoiding group gatherings, and maintaining distance (approximately 6 feet) from others when possible.
-Visit the CDC's website for latest updates.
+Older adults and people who have severe underlying chronic medical conditions like heart or lung disease, diabetes or autoimmune disorders seem to be at higher risk for developing more serious complications from COVID-19 illness.
+The virus is thought to spread mainly from person-to-person and the CDC urges citizens to monitor their health, practice social distancing, which means maintaining a distance of 6 feet from others, wear a face covering in public, and avoid crowded places and group gatherings of any size.
+Visit the CDC's website for latest updates and recommendations.

 How should association staff reports of COVID-19 be handled?